Kinds of Bullying

 - Cyberbullying: Using any form of technology (cell phones, Facebook, email, etc.) as a tool for bullying.

-- Bullying hurts everybody: targets, peers and bystanders, and the bullies themselves.
+- Bullying hurts everybody: people who are targeted, peers and bystanders, and the people engaging in bullying behavior themselves.

 - It is hard to learn in a place where there is bullying.
 It is hard to feel happy or safe where there is bullying.